yasiryagi/helpdesk/roles/builders/README.md

 - Reviewing
   - All of the above

-### Structure Example
-An example of structure for a Community Bounty, as published by Jsgenesis.

-- `id:` - A unique identifier (eg. `5`)
-- `Title:` - The title of the Community Bounty
-- `Reward:` - The maximum reward paid, assuming all `Success Events` are delivered and graded complete
-- `Description:` - A description of the problem solved if all `Success Events` are complete
-- `Success Events:`
-  - `1.` - A precise definition of subtask `1.`
-  - `2.` - A precise definition of subtask `2.`
-  - ...
-  - `n.` - A precise definition of subtask `n.`
-- `Annihilation:` - A precise definition of something that, if it occurs, would result in the entire `Reward` getting lost, even in the event all the `Success Events` are fully completed
-- `Conditions` - Any conditions that must be met, in addition to the `Success Events` themselves
-- `Review period:` - A period of time during which Jsgenesis review and grade the deliverable after it has been "officially" submitted to them.

-In addition to these, there is some other information that may or may not be included:
-- `Rules:` - Although it will usually be up to the Council the define the [rules](#rules), Jsgenesis may in some circumstances choose to set them themselves.
-Examples of this could be:
-  - Specifying a [format](#format) and workflow
-  - Assigning, or "reserving" the rights for one or more community members to work on the KPI for some period of time
-- `Deadline:` - In some cases, a Community Bounty could have a deadline for the when the deliverable must be made.
-Although Jsgenesis reserves the right not to grade or reward any submissions made after the deadline, it doesn't necessarily mean any work will be in vain:
-  - Late submissions may still be accepted, with full or partial rewards
-    - especially if the delay can be attributed to the Council
-  - It may be slightly modified, and re-published under a different `ID`
-  - It may renewed with a new deadline under a different `ID`

 ### Workflow
 As the Council are responsible for establishing the rules, format and workflow, we again advise prospective participants to lookup the specifics for a particular Bounty using the [on-chain forum](testnet.joystream.org/#/forum).

 #### Reward Distribution
 The Council decides how much of the total Bounty reward will go to the Submitter, if the rewards should or can be split, and so forth.

 #### Format
 The format should try to optimize for the time, quality, risk and cost, associated with each Bounty.
-The  [Closed](#closed), [Free For All](#free-for-all) and [First Come, First Served](#first-come-first-served) formats presented are just suggestions.

-##### Closed
-For a Bounty that requires investing lots of time and/or other resources, it may be reasonable to guarantee one or more Appliers that gets Assigned some time to complete all, or some, of the work, without having someone come in and "snipe" the reward.
+In most cases, this means either a ["Open"](#open-format), ["Free For All"](#free-for-all-format) and ["Closed"](#close-format) formats.

-##### Free For All
+##### Free For All Format
 For smaller, and perhaps more creative and subjective Bounty, it may make more sense to leave it as a "free for all".
-In this case, the Council sets a deadline, picks the best Deliverable(s), and rewards the Submitter(s) as per the rules.
+In this case, the Council sets a deadline, picks the best Deliverable(s), and rewards the Submitter(s) as per the rules, similar to a competition in many ways

-##### First Come, First Served
-For smaller, perhaps more time sensitive Bounty, one could choose a format where anyone can enter, but each Submitter's Deliverable is reviewed by the chronological order they are submitted.
-The first acceptable Deliverable(s) is granted the reward(s).
+##### Open Format
+For smaller Bounties, perhaps running indefinitely, where entrants can make multiple submissions and there are few barriers to entry.

+##### Closed Format
+For a Bounty that requires investing lots of time and/or other resources, it may be reasonable to guarantee one or more "Applicants" that gets "Assigned", giving them some agreed time to complete all, or some, of the work, without having someone come in and "snipe" the reward.

 ##### Other
 In addition to the varieties outlined, other formats can be defined and chosen if they are more appropriate for a specific Bounty.